 The planning team for the FLSRA/FPSHP RTMP consisted of DPR staff and a consultant team led by PlaceWorks.
 DPR staff represented a variety of professional backgrounds-environmental science, maintenance, GIS mapping, recreation, trails, archaeology, landscape architecture, and law enforcement.
-The following districts, divisions, and unit participated in the development of this plan:
+The following districts, divisions, units, and associated staff participated in the development of this plan: